 My house is very small, at 1100 square feet.
 And I have run a successful home daycare in it since 1999.
 See how we learn in a small home daycare layout.

-You have come to the right place if you want solutions for starting a home daycare or running a home daycare.
+You have come to the right place if you want solutions for starting a home daycare or ideas to help improve what you’ve already been doing.
 You don’t have to have a big fancy house to make room for home daycare.
 You can turn your home into a nurturing and enriching environment with just a few changes.
 Remember, part of the draw of home daycare is that it is home.
 It looks like home and it feels like home.

 We don’t have a large budget, so our house is nothing fancy.
 It’s modest, but it works for us.
 It’s cozy.
 It’s not as much to clean.
 And it’s full of laughter and love.